 One of the biggest advantages to switching to electronic forms is that records are protected from natural disasters like floods and fires when they might otherwise be destroyed as paper documents.

 Implementing an EHR is not a project for the IT department alone.

 Healthcare providers that can successfully and demonstrably supply services of greater value to patients and other consumers of healthcare services will be in a better competitive position going forward.
 EHRs are an enabling technology, part of a larger initiative designed to help physicians demonstrate the improved value of the services they deliver by improving clinical quality and economic efficiency.
 This involves a cross-department effort.

 On Oct.
 1, the date St. Luke’s EHR is slated to go live, the promise our system has made to the communities we serve will become an even stronger reality.
 We will improve the health of the people in our region.

 View the myStLuke’s myth-busting video.

-Dr. Marc Chasin is vice president and chief information officer of St. Luke’s Health System, based in Boise, Idaho.
+Dr. Marc Chasin was formerly vice president and chief information officer of St. Luke’s Health System, based in Boise, Idaho.